EVerest/EVerest/docs/general/05_existing_modules.rst

 connection scenarios and step by step walk on to some more complex ones.

-If you want to have a very quick overview without the details, see the next section.
+If you want to have a very quick overview without the details, see the upcoming section.
 We will go more into detail in the other sections.

 Quick overview
 ==============